Get the Latest News

 HOT DOCS JOAN VANDUZER SPECIAL JURY PRIZE-INTERNATIONAL FEATURE DOCUMENTARY

 Awarded to a feature-length documentary in the International Spectrum Competition program that the jury feels is deserving of special recognition.
+Hot Docs is pleased to present the winner with a $5,000 cash prize.

 Supported by Makeway Foundation-Harbinger Fund in memory of Joan VanDuzer.